lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_pickobject--callback--thisarg"></a>`_.pick(object, [callback], [thisArg])`
-<a href="#_pickobject--callback--thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2858 "View in source") [&#x24C9;][1]
+<a href="#_pickobject--callback--thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2876 "View in source") [&#x24C9;][1]

 Creates a shallow clone of `object` composed of the specified properties.
 Property names may be specified as individual arguments or as arrays of property names.
-If a callback is provided it will be executed for each property of `object` picking the properties the callback returns truthy for.
+If a callback is provided it will be executed for each property of `object` picking the properties the callback returns truey for.
 The callback is bound to `thisArg` and invoked with three arguments; *(value, key, object)*.

 #### Arguments
 1. `object` *(Object)*: The source object.